Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-What is the secret to life?
-Finding purpose.
-Or, as C. H. Parkhurst said, "Purpose is what gives life a meaning."
-The quote suggests that having purpose in life is vital for a meaningful existence.
-It is important to find that purpose in our lives because it gives us direction, motivation, and overall satisfaction.
-Having purpose keeps us focused on our goals, drives us to continue striving for better, and allows us to experience a sense of contentment when we reach our desired outcomes.
+What do dreamers do?
+Shape the future.
+Or, as Eleanor Roosevelt said, "The future belongs to those who believe in the beauty of their dreams."
+This quote encourages us to believe in the potential of our dreams, and to have the courage to pursue them.
+It is an important reminder that we have the power to create the future we want, and that our dreams have the potential to become a reality.
+By believing in our dreams, we can take steps to make them happen and ultimately shape our own futures.

 <!-- </quote> -->